 Integrations of all types have their benefits.
 But we’re personal fans of CRM and ERP integration.
 These two systems essentially run your entire business, it’s only logical to tie them together.
 Integrating Salesforce with your financials gives you better visibility across both your accounting data and customer data.
 And that has some real-world benefits.

-In fact, here are the top six benefits and why we (and others in the industry) think integration should be your next big initiative.
+Integration in the workplace allows systems to work together efficiently, elevating productivity and leading to more enhanced data consistency.
+Here are the top six benefits and why we (and others in the industry) think integration should be your next big initiative.

 I think we can all agree, manual data entry is the worst.

 No one likes to do things twice.
 Duplicate entry is the bane of most businesses’ existence.
 Not only is it annoying for the person entering the data, but also for the team member that has to scrub for accuracy … in two places.

 We all know that human entry has its flaws.
 Data validation and integrity is just not a natural skill set for us.
 A point that was proven in a 2009 University of Nevada Las Vegas controlled study on data entry.
 On average, there were 10.23 human errors made during manual entry and validation.

 What does that error rate look like for your business?

 It looks like incorrect invoicing, balance sheets that don’t balance, unhappy customers, angry sales people, and stressed out controllers.